Before I get into my visit to Krystal Burger Headquarters, I’d like to give you some history about the company to get you in the mood.

 - Krystal and White Castle‘s locations only overlap in Kentucky (Bowling Green & London) and Nashville, Tennessee.

 - The Krystal currently operates over three hundred restaurants in Alabama, Arkansas, Florida, Georgia, Kentucky, Louisiana, Mississippi, South Carolina, and Tennessee.

-There were some we could not share since they were in the early stages of development but the Pumpkin Spice Milkshake was off the charts good.
-I know, I’m basic but I love Pumpkin Spice, what’s a guy to do?
+As you would hope, whenever you visit an Innovation Center, there’s plenty of food to sample.
+Unfortunately, there were some we could not share since they were in the early stages of development, but the pumpkin spice milkshake was off the charts good.
+I know, I’m basic, but I love pumpkin spice; what’s a guy to do?

 Why mess with a good thing?

-It’s not open to the public but in case you just absolutely need to know where it is located:
+Krystal Headquarters is not open to the public.
+But, in case you need to know where it is located:

 Krystal Burger Headquarters